robintomar1/DYNAMIXEL/README.md

-# this repository contains complete dynamixel workbench package
+# other than dynamixel workbench package
  most of the packages are unchanged as they are on official robotis website i am working on joint operator and joint controller packages to achieve two things
   1) use multiple dynamixel motors in different poses